purechilab/newstack_demo/README.md

 Note that this will also install all of the ansible bits as well as the Pure PSO drivers and the new PSO explore bits

+This will take betwen 5-10 minutes depending on enviornment.
+Great time for you to explain whats going on during the install.

 ### Adding Flash Array to enviornment
 Open newstack_demo/kubernetes_yaml/pso_values.yaml with nano or vi